rcttavares/rcttavares/README.md

 ### About me

 My name is Rafael Tavares, i'm deaf and from Brazil (🇧🇷).
 I have been working in the IT field for over six years and i am passionate about the Web, about development and i try to discover a new world.
-At the moment, i work as a React Developer at Magalu (Magazine Luiza) :)
+At the moment, i'm looking for a job (React Developer) :)

 Would you like to find me?